ExpressionEngine/ExpressionEngine-User-Guide/source/modules/blacklist/index.rst

 that as you update your Blacklist you can automatically clean out existing referrers that match your new entries.

-**Note:** ExpressionEngine does **not** search through comments and delete them when new items are added to the Blacklist.
+.. note:: ExpressionEngine does **not** search through comments and delete them when new items are added to the Blacklist.
 Mass deleting of comments via a simple search of a term is not recommended, since it might have unforeseen results and the deleted comments are not retrievable.

 Downloading ExpressionEngine.com Lists
 --------------------------------------